Campus-wide Multi-Factor Authentication (MFA) Using Duo

 Am I Required to Use Duo?

-Effective August 20, 2021, Duo MFA will be required for all employees for use with Office 365 applications, VPN, and iBanner.
+Effective August 20, 2021, Duo MFA is required for all employees and special community members who use Office 365 applications, VPN, iBanner, and Degree Works admin applications.

 Duo is available as an “Opt-In” service for Office 365 applications for students for the remainder of calendar year 2021.

 Beginning in January 2022, Duo will be required for all DU users who access applications protected by Duo MFA.

 - Office 365 (email, OneDrive, Teams, Yammer, etc.).
 The Duo opt-in offering for students is expected to run through calendar year 2021

 Students can opt-in to Duo now by opening a ServiceNow Request.
 Once your Duo request is completed by IT@DU, the next time you log in to access an Office 365 application protected by Duo, you will be prompted to complete the multi-factor authentication process.
 Simply follow the browser prompts, which will guide you on how to download and install the Duo app on your mobile device and enroll you in Duo.

 Is Duo Free (No Cost)?